dimag0g/nios_duino/README.md

 `digitalPinToPort()` and `portOutputRegister()` are also provided, but remember to update port data types from `uint8_t` to `uint32_t`.

+ADC pins are continuously polled by the sequencer, and are accessible via `analogRead(pin)`, where `pin` corresponds to the index of the respective channel in the sequencer, starting from 0.
+The refresh rate will depend on the ADC module configuration and the number of channels.
+A single channel can be continuously sampled at 1MSps.

 Hardware UARTs are accessible as `Serial0`, `Serial1`, etc. Only the baudrate setting is taken into account in `SerialN.begin()`, bit settings have to be configured in QSys and cannot be changed at runtime.

-`Serial` is whatever component you chose as STDIN/STDOUT, which can be a UART, a JTAG UART (default) or even an LCD.
+`Serial` is whatever component you chose as STDIN/STDOUT, which can be a UART, a JTAG UART (default) or even a 16x2 LCD.
 Obviously, any baudrate or bit settings given in `Serial.begin()` are ignored for non-UART hardware.
 If a hardware UART is to be used in a sketch which refers to `Serial`, and you don't want to reconfigure STDIN/STDOUT, you can